yongwuML/Advsal/README.md

 ### SODGAN

 Official implementation of the **SODGAN** network.
-SODGAN is two-stage training architecture, which can accerate training speed.
+SODGAN is two-stage training architecture, which can accelerate training speed.
 Our model can detect salient objects better.

 ![Several examples](figs/sod.png)